djbowen95/coding-quiz-game/README.md

 ### 03F Question Bank
 Lines 172 - 272 of .assets/script.js are objects which contain the questions.
 I would like these questions to be stored somewhere else.
 I would also like to refactor the code and bring down the overall length.

+### To do list - new
+ - Bring in Granim.js
+ - Design whale images
+ - Responsive design (media queries, flexbox or grid (preferably just fb))
+ - Local storage for scores, high score page
+ - Modularise + question bank - whale questions
+ - Modularise pages with Handlebars (?)
+ - jQuery for DOM manipulation
+ - Progress bar
+ - Rewrite README

+ - Pages: welcome page, learn about whales, quiz, high scores